John took a two year leave from the plumbing apprenticeship he would never return to. It was time to pursue his singing career. Darryl Sambell

 John was announced Australian Of The Year for 1987 and his next album, Age Of Reason was released which debuted at No.1.
 In March 1989 John visited U.S.S.R. to launch the Greenpeace album Breakthrough, alongside The Edge, Annie Lennox,

 In July at the Princes Trust concert in London, John performed Age Of Reason and You're The Voice. before the Prince and Princess of Wales.

-In August Communication, a collaborative single with Danni’Elle Gaha, reaches No.13
+In August Communication, a collaborative single with Danni’Elle Gaha, reached No.13.

-Waltzing Matilda is sung by John at the last-ever VFL Grand Final
+Waltzing Matilda is performed by John at the last-ever VFL Grand Final

 across the country.

-John is awarded the Australian Music Awards' Crystal Trophy for Outstanding Contribution to the Industry.
+John was awarded the Australian Music Awards Crystal Trophy for Outstanding Contribution to the Industry.

 both albums with the highly successful 'Talk Of The Town' and 'Jack Of Hearts' tours.

-In 1997 John's 30 year career was celebrated with the release of 'Anthology' 1, 2 and 3'.
+In 1997 John's 30 year career was celebrated with the release of the albums Anthology 1, 2 and 3.
 In the same year he is recognised as the Most